 Many games today are in 3D.
 However, for Indie developers, 2D game development is essential.
 Godot is great for Indie developers since it is especially tailored for 2D game models.
 Godot game engine provides a smooth and great workflow for these game models and this is why almost all Indie game developers use it.
 Unlike newer game engines that work in pseudo 2D where a 3D world is represented in two dimensions, Godot works in actual 2D that is expressed in pixels.
 This is the reason we say it is tailored especially for 2D game models.
 It also supports 3D game development but its not as good as Unity.

 It is an open source game engine

-Godot is well known for being an open source software.
+Godot is well known for being an open-source software.
 All its features and tools are registered under the MIT license.
 This means that it is free and you own everything that you create from it.
-Because of its open source nature, it is very flexible.
+Because of its open-source nature, it is very flexible.
 If you are a developer and find something that does not work for you the way you want, you can change it.
 Through its online community, more and more tools and features are added and availed freely to users.
-It therefore allows them to unique elements to their games.
+It, therefore, allows them to add unique elements to their games.